tardisgo/tardisgo/README.md

 tardisgo
 ========

-The TARDIS Go->Haxe transpiler
+The TARDIS Go -> Haxe -> JavaScript/Flash/Java/C++/C#/PHP/Neko transpiler

-THIS PROJECT IS EXPERIMENTAL AND IN ALPHA TESTING - BEWARE!
+THIS PROJECT IS EXPERIMENTAL AND IN ALPHA TESTING

 For project objectives and background see: http://tardisgo.github.io/